 Knowledge Management means building reliable systems designed specifically to capture this tribal knowledge on an often, regular and recurring basis.
 This includes updating knowledge already documented, which can be effortlessly done with VKS Lite.
 It will facilitate the transfer of the tribal knowledge as well as it's management to an easier and more accessible digital platform for future employees.
 Without such a system in place, this effort, like all other efforts that are not well understood and resourced will fail and in the hyper-competitive global markets of today’s economy, that’s not an option.

 We all know that getting started is most frequently the hardest part of any project, and this one will be no different.
 The good news is that you have acknowledged the need to do something.
 Don’t underestimate the value of just acknowledging this.
 Many organizations won’t, and they’ll regret it down the road.

 So, finally the HOW.
 How can be complex if you get too granular too early, so we’re going to avoid that.
 Besides, this paper is not intended to be that detailed.
 You know your team, facilities and policies so we’ll leave the detail to you.
 With that, let’s talk a bit in generalities.

 The first question is, how or where do you start.
 First, it’s an acknowledgement by leadership in the organization that:

-Your competitors are using the same processes, tools, machines, etc. but they don’t have your people.
+The tribal knowledge is your most valuable competitive advantage.
+Your competitors are using the same processes, tools, machines, etc. but they don’t have your people's insights.

 Beyond this acknowledgement, which by the way is a massive hurdle for many organizations, senior leadership must be prepared to: